 SENTRI is one of 5 Trusted Traveler Programs, with 4 designed for both personal and business travelers:

-The other program, called FAST, was started for the purpose of accommodating commercial trucking companies only.
-All programs (other than TSA PreCheck) are governed by the U.S. CBP; TSA PreCheck falls under the Transportation Security Administration’s purview.
+The other program, FAST, was only started to accommodate commercial trucking companies.
+The U.S. CBP governs all programs (other than TSA PreCheck); TSA PreCheck falls under the Transportation Security Administration’s purview.

-At one time (back in the ’90s), the CBP Global Entry program was actually called INSPASS.
+At one time (back in the ’90s), the CBP Global Entry program was called INSPASS.
 After the CBP and INS merged, the current program took its place.
-Now, as many as 2 million individual travelers are enrolled and an estimated 50,000 new applications are submitted monthly.
+Now, as many as 10 million individual travelers are enrolled, and an estimated 3.5 million new applications are expected in 2023.

 Hot Tip: Enrollment in SENTRI includes both Global Entry and PreCheck, giving you the benefit of 3 major Trusted Traveler Programs.

-When you drive into the United States from Mexico, you’ll pass through a SENTRI lane, have your credentials scanned, and be allowed to enter within a few minutes.
+When you drive into the U.S. from Mexico or Canada, you’ll simply pass through a SENTRI (for Mexico) or NEXUS (for Canada) lane, have your credentials scanned, and be allowed to enter within a few minutes.

-Your membership number is basically giving TSA’s Secure Flight System the necessary data for proceeding with Trusted Traveler verification.
+Your membership number gives TSA’s Secure Flight System the necessary data for proceeding with Trusted Traveler verification.
 This is the same system that processes whether or not you receive TSA PreCheck on any domestic flight, and the information is also tied to your passport and processing documents.